 You should allow about 3 hours or more for the whole drive.
 That’s especially the case if you stop to eat or take a lot of photographs.
 If you’ve heard of nothing else, you’ve probably heard of the famous Pebble Beach golf tournaments.
 It’s in this area.

-The area has the internationally know aquarium, world class hotels and many dozens of shops.
+The area has the internationally know aquarium, world-class hotels, and many dozens of shops.
 There are outdoor activities like hiking, biking, scuba diving and ocean kayaking.
-Tthere is something for everyone.
+There is something for everyone.

 For the literary, fans of Steinbeck will be happy to find that Cannery Row is still there.
 Most of the canneries are gone now.
 But Cannery Row is full of famous restaurants, small or large art galleries, and shops you will not find anywhere else.
 Cannery Row’s reputation as the Monterey Peninsula’s “hot spot” is well earned.